JonathanMortes/darknet_PersonAndFaceDetection/README.md

-# YOLO V3 for person and face detection in google colab
+# YOLO V3 and DLIB CNN for object and face detection in google colab
-Someday this readme will really be helpful.
-Someday... meanwhile we're half way there! pending dlib integration from pyntegration branch